RodriguesRBruno/croissant-tasks/dicom2nifti-tasksolution.md

 # DICOM to NIfTI - Croissant Task Solution

 The purpose of this file is to define the Data Preparation Task of converting medical images from DICOM to NIfTI in a more speficic sense.
 This includes concrete definitions of outputs/inputs.
 A more general description of the Task (for arbitrary inputs/outputs) is shown in the [Task Problem file](./dicom2nifti-taskproblem.md).

-Some notes/questions I had while writing this example:
-- I purposedly left out some fields from the input/output data when compared to the [Task Problem file](./dicom2nifti-taskproblem.md).
-For example, there is no link to implementation of file validation here.
-I feel those are a part of the Task Problem.
-If the Task Solution ran and had valid output, then the output must conform to the Problem's validation practices, so repeating validation here feels unnecessary.
-  - Of course, the Task Problem is referenced in the `task_definition` portion of this, so the validation can still be verified.
-- I attempted to represent hypothetical input/output concrete data as RecordSets.
-  - This was my first time using Croissant RecordSets so I image there must be some mistakes! :) I hope the general idea is clear.
-- How to represent the output/input in instances where the data is private?
-Should there simply be no source listed in the RecordSet?
-- I left the `execution` field out of the Solution entirely, but maybe it can be included to keep some records about any given execution?
-For example, the usage of resources such as memory and even time (ie execution time)

 ```json
 {